 Students and staff in PAIS concerned about research ethics issues should also consult he guidelines for research set out by Warwick’s Humanities and Social Sciences Research Ethics Committee (HSSREC).
 Although it is not usually necessary for PAIS graduate student projects to be reviewed by the HSSREC, students who are concerned that one or more aspects of their project raises ethical issues may be asked to submit an application for HSSREC approval where the project is of sufficiently high risk to participants.
 Further details of the workings and composition of the HSSREC can be found here.
 The HSSREC has issued specific guidlines for student research projects here.

-A short statement of the PAIS guidelines for the ethical conduct of research can be accessed here (word format).
-All staff and students enagged in research, however, shuld read and familiarise themselves with the University’s 2012 Research Code of Practice document prior to undertaking any research at the University.
-A short summary of the University's Research Code of Conduct can be read here and more details can be found on the Research Support Services website here.
+A short statement of the PAIS guidelines for the ethical conduct of research can be accessed here (online format).
+All staff and students enagged in research, however, shuld read and familiarise themselves with the University’s Research Code of Practice document prior to undertaking any research at the University (a short summary can be found here and more details can be found on the Research Support Services website here.
 The Economic and Social Research Council (ESRC) also publish a very useful ethical framework for research it supports, which can be accessed here.